How to Use ComboBox to Get Selected Item Utilizing VBA

 Inserting Dynamic Range of Data from Worksheet

-Note: in the code part: For i = 4 To cnt I have selected i=4 as my data in the worksheet starts at row 4.
-And in part: ComboBox4.AddItem Cells(i, 2) I have included 2 as my data is in column 2.
-You can change them according to your dataset.
+Note: in the code part: For i = 4 To cnt, we selected i=4 as the data in the worksheet starts at row 4.
+And in part: ComboBox4.AddItem Cells(i, 2), we included 2 as our data is in column 2.
+Change these values according to your dataset.

-• Finally, Run the code and we will see the fourth ComboBox in the worksheet from where we can select all the elements from the table.
-If we add more data in the table, they will be included in the ComboBox.
+The fourth ComboBox is inserted in the worksheet, from where we can select all the elements from the table.
+Any additional data in entered into the table will be automatically included in the ComboBox.

 vba combobox selected item result